 Our flag is definitely what we learned (a

-The last step of the project is to record your flag design with augmented reality and share it, below is an example from Jak.
+The last step of the project is to record your flag design with augmented reality with the Quiver app and their flag template and share it, below is an example from Jak.

 Thursday, June 2, 2016